JvanKatwijk/qt-dab/README.md

 predefined  data, i.e. the data as they should be.
 *Correlation* is used in identifying the precise start of the (relevant) data of the frame in the input sample stream.
-The picture shows more more peaks, i.e. the signal from more than one transmitter is received.
+The picture shows three larger peaks, i.e. the signal from more than one transmitter is received.
+The software chooses either the largest one, or - if selected - the first one larger than a threshold.
+The picture shows an estimate of the TII numbers near the peaks, it shows that "(4, 5) Rotterdan/Celinex toren" (indeed the first peak) is chosen by the software as signal source.

 ![6.8](/res/read_me/qt-dab-null-period.png)

-A DAB signal is received as a sequence of samples, and can be thought to be built up from *frames*, each frame consisting of 199608 consecutive samples.
+A DAB signal is received as a sequence of samples, and can be thought to be built up from *frames* (DAB frames),  each frame consisting of 199608 consecutive samples.
 The first app.
 2500 samples of a frame do not carry a signal, the NULL period.
 The *NULL scope* shows the samples in the transition from the NULL period to the first samples *with* data of a DAB frame.
+It shows samples 504 and up in the first data block are used.

 ![6.8](/res/read_me/qt-dab-tii-data.png)

 In reality the NULL period is - in most cases - not completely without signal, each second NULL period may contain an encoding of the TII data.
-The *TII scope* shows (part of) the spectrum of the data in the NULL period, the TII data is encoded as a 4 out of 8 code as the picture clearly shows.
-The picture clearly shows twice the pattern 0x1e.
+The *TII scope* shows (part of) the spectrum of the data in the NULL period, the TII data is encoded as a 4 out of 8 code.
+Indeed, four larger (and four smaller) peaks can be seen in the picture.
+The pattern shown is  0x1e.
 This TII data - when decoded leads to 2 2 digit numbers -  is used to identify the transmitter of the signal received, these numbers can be mapped upon a name and location of the transmitter.

 ![6.8](/res/read_me/qt-dab-channel.png)

 The *channel scope* shows the *channel response* on the transmitted data, i.e. the deformation of the transmitted signal on the way from transmitter to receiver.
 The picture shows the *cyan colored line*, i.e. the channel response on the amplitude, and the *red line*, i.e.  the channel effects on the phase of the samples.
+The picture clearly shows a second peak, app 35 samples behind the "main" peak.

 ![6.8](/res/read_me/qt-dab-stddev.png)